leechee/Iris-Flower-Classification-Tutorial/README.md

 Many coders jump straight into using machine learning frameworks (PyTorch, TensorFlow, Keras, Theano) without understanding what's happening "under the hood".
 Nowadays, it's hard to even find the infamous Iris Classification solved without using such tools.
 It's important we take the time to understand neural network fundamentals.

-That's why this project, I **hand-coded** a deep learning model using a neural network to identify each species of Iris.
+That's why in this project, I created a Jupyter tutorial demonstrating how to **hand-code** a deep learning model that uses a neural network to identify each species of Iris.
 No machine learning frameworks were used to build the model itself.
 The network is a multilayer perceptron with one hidden layer (two neurons), coded with Python, and 100% accuracy.

-### I also created a Jupyter Notebook tutorial detailing the project step-by-step --> [**here**](iris_classification.ipynb)
+### After getting started, Jupyter Notebook tutorial detailing the project step-by-step --> [**here**](iris_classification.ipynb)
 Click [here](iris_classification_NN.py) for just the source code.

 ## Getting Started